Chiltan ibex

 The Chiltan ibex or Chiltan goat (Capra aegagrus chialtanensis) is a wild goat endemic to Chiltan, Balochistan, Pakistan.

 Description

 Males are reddish-gray in color.
 Some males have dark brown or black chests, sometimes a dark shoulder stripe (like Bezoar ibex).
 Females are reddish-gray with a dark brown dorsal stripe and white legs with a dark brown marking below the knees.

 Horns are similar to Bezoar ibex, they flat in cross and sharply curved at front and form a long, open spiral that is normally a complete turn or a little more, their horns reaches the length of 29 inches (73.7 cm), however, the longest of record measured 40 inches (101.6 cm) (Rowland Ward, 1969).

 Behavior

 Chiltan ibexes are social and diurnal.
-There rut starts in mid-October and is over by third week of November.
+Their rut starts in mid-October and is over by third week of November.

 Youngs are born from late-March to early-April, with twins occurring frequently.